Reversibility of granular rotations and translations: Introduction

-Furthermore, rotations are likely more important in ``real'' three-dimensional systems of spherical particles than in two-dimensional model systems.
-In a three-dimensional frictional system (i.e., a system where rotations matter), the number of constraints increases by 3 to a total of 6, as compared to a non frictional system, while it only increases from 2 to 3 in two dimensions.
-Thus frictional, rotating systems in three dimensions could become isostatic with only four contacts, long before the jamming point at 6 contacts per particle\cite{HECKE:2010:ID749}.
-A typical frictional packing is thus overconstrained due to the frictional forces.
-The distribution of forces, between normal and frictional, is then dependent on the history of contacts\cite{KASAHARA:2004:ID750}, i.e., the method of preparation of the system.
-Periodic compression of a frictional system will alter the contact distribution and could lead to a different state of the system, called a random loose packing, in contrast to the random close packing with six contacts per particle that we would find for a frictionless system.
+Furthermore, rotations are likely more important in a frictional three dimensional system, where friction will increase the number of constraints from 3 to 6.
+Compare this to a model two dimensional system with an increase from 2 to 3.
+Frictional, rotating, systems can become isostatic with four contacts per particle, long before the jamming point at 6 contacts per particle \cite{HECKE:2010:ID749} and are therefore over-constrained.
+The distribution of frictional forces is dependent on the history of contacts \cite{KASAHARA:2004:ID750}, i.e., the method of preparation of the system.
+Periodic compression will alter the contact distribution and could lead to a different state of the system, called a random loose packing, in contrast to the random close packing with six contacts per particle that we would find for a frictionless system.
 Thus understanding rotations is important to elucidate the nature of different jammed states of frictional spherical (or aspherical) particles as well as their transition to flow.

-Despite the importance of rotations for granular systems, only a handful of experimental investigations have studied them \cite{MATSUSHIMA:2003:ID836,ZHANG:2010:ID835}, especially in three dimensions\cite{WENZL:2013:ID840,GUILLARD:2017:ID662,KOU:2017:ID758,KOU:2018:ID757}.
-In this study of reversibility we build on our first experimental measurements of particle-scale rotations in a three-dimensional granular flow \cite{HARRINGTON:2014:ID751}, and systematically measure both rotations and translations together under cyclic forcing.
-To focus our investigation on irreversibilities associated with rotational motion, we study small enough driving amplitudes so that the translational motion of the translational motion of the system is reversible.
-We had previously shown that in this small forcing regime, convective flows and segregation—two hallmarks of bulk granular flow—are also suppressed\cite{HARRINGTON:2013:ID668}.
+Despite the importance of rotations for granular systems, only a handful of experimental investigations have studied them \cite{MATSUSHIMA:2003:ID836,ZHANG:2010:ID835}, especially in three dimensions \cite{WENZL:2013:ID840,GUILLARD:2017:ID662,KOU:2017:ID758,KOU:2018:ID757,HALL:2010}.
+In this study of reversibility we build on our first experimental measurements of particle-scale rotations in a three-dimensional granular flow \cite{HARRINGTON:2014:ID751}, and systematically measure both rotations and translations under cyclic forcing.
+To focus our investigation on irreversibilities associated with rotational motion, we study small enough driving amplitudes so that the translational motion of the system is reversible.
+We had previously shown that in this small forcing regime, convective flows and segregation—two hallmarks of bulk granular flow—are also suppressed \cite{HARRINGTON:2013:ID668}.